MrDave1999/dotenv.core/docs/index.md

 [![Dotenv.Microsoft.Config](https://img.shields.io/nuget/vpre/Dotenv.Extensions.Microsoft.Configuration?label=DotEnv.Extensions.Microsoft.Configuration%20-%20nuget&color=red)](https://www.nuget.org/packages/Dotenv.Extensions.Microsoft.Configuration)
 [![downloads](https://img.shields.io/nuget/dt/Dotenv.Extensions.Microsoft.Configuration?color=yellow)](https://www.nuget.org/packages/Dotenv.Extensions.Microsoft.Configuration)

-**DotEnv.Core** is a class library for read and parsing .env files in .NET Core and also provides a mechanism to retrieve the value of an environment variable in a simple and easy way.
+**DotEnv.Core** is a .NET library for reading and parsing .env files.
+It also provides a mechanism to retrieve the value of an environment variable in a simple and easy way.

-The advantage of using this library is that you do not need to set the environment variable from the operating system shell (**dotenv** sets environment variables from a .env file).
+The advantage of using this library is that you do not need to set the environment variable from the operating system shell (**dotenv** sets environment variables from an .env file).

 ## Features